forchag/hyperledger/README.md

 This information is refreshed live from the in-memory data maintained by `hlf_client` while `incident_responder` runs in the background when the web server starts.

+## Data storage and recovery

+Sensor payloads are written to **IPFS**, giving each reading a content identifier (CID).
+Only the CID and basic metadata are kept on the blockchain.
+Every node can pin those CIDs to locally replicate the actual sensor files.
+If a device or IPFS node fails, another node can retrieve the CIDs from the ledger and pin the data again.
+The script `tools/node_recovery.py` automates this process for a freshly started node.
+Once the historical CIDs are pinned the node continues to store new sensor data just like its peers.